Qualitative and Generalized Differentiation Properties of Optimal Value Functions with Applications to Duality

-The proof is complete. \end{proof} We now provide a representation of the Fenchel conjugate of the optimal value function, which will serve as a key component in the duality framework.
+which being combined with \eqref{etimation1} verifies the claimed equality \eqref{conj1}. \end{proof} Now we establish the main result of this section providing an exact representation of the Fenchel conjugate of optimal value function \eqref{optimalfunction} in the int-nearly convex setting via the infimal convolution \eqref{inf-conv} of the conjugates for $\phi$ and $F$.

-\begin{theorem} Consider the optimal value function $\mu$ defined by \eqref{optimalfunction}.
-Suppose that the function $\phi$ is a int-nearly convex and the set-valued mapping $F$ is int-nearly convex.
-Suppose further that condition \eqref{QC1} holds.
-Then for every $x^*\in X^*$, we have the following representation:
+\begin{theorem} For the optimal value function $\mu$ in \eqref{optimalfunction}, assume that $\phi$ is an int-nearly convex function and $F$ is an int-nearly convex set-valued mapping.
+Assume further that the qualification condition \eqref{QC1} is fulfilled.
+Then for every $x^*\in X^*$, we have the representation